 At its core, utilization management seeks to balance the cost of care with the appropriate level of reimbursement, all in the patient’s interest.
 Xsolis was started with this mission in mind and has found itself supporting both payers and providers to make UM more data– and analytics-driven.
 As Doug shares, data can be a unique bottleneck because, “at the end of the day, decisions are being made based on the data folks have in the moment…even if both payers and providers have the same information, oftentimes one of them has it sooner than the other.”
 Many times that shared information is nowhere to be found.
 Without a common framework of data, each party is practically speaking a different language.

 Early work with Covenant Health in TN and Humana was crucial to setting up this framework.
-Staff from both organizations could use XSOLIS’ technology platform, CORTEX, as their real-time guide for medical necessity determinations.
-CORTEX extracts data from the electronic medical record and applies natural language processing and machine learning to give staff a continuously updated view of each patient’s clinical picture.
-Humana has expanded its collaborative provider CORTEX-based partnerships across six states and counting.
-As George shares, with CORTEX “you as a provider and you as a plan are looking at the exact same information at the exact same time…there’s no need to send that information, the other party can just go and look at it.
+Staff from both organizations could use Xsolis’ technology platform, CORTEX, now known as Dragonfly, as their real-time guide for medical necessity determinations.
+Dragonfly extracts data from the electronic medical record and applies natural language processing and machine learning to give staff a continuously updated view of each patient’s clinical picture.
+Humana has expanded its collaborative provider Dragonfly-based partnerships across six states and counting.
+As George shares, with Dragonfly “you as a provider and you as a plan are looking at the same information at the exact same time…there’s no need to send that information, the other party can just go and look at it.
 That kind of effective communication is just so vitally important to all that we do.”

 The success between Humana and its provider partners is an indication of something new and positive afoot: evident change and real collaboration.
 Standardization, digitization, communication, analytics and consumer-centricity are all poised to play a massive role in shaping the future of healthcare: a future that is data-centered, analytics-driven, patient-friendly, and cost-efficient.